-Raster graphic file format designed by Truevision; supports 8, 16, 24, or 32 bits per pixel at a maximum of 24 bits for RGB colors and and 8-bit alpha channel; often used to store texture files referenced by 3D video games.
+A TGA file is a file that uses the raster graphic file format designed by Truevision.
+It supports 8, 16, 24, or 32 bits per pixel at a maximum of 24 bits for RGB colors and and 8-bit alpha channel.
+The file is often used to store texture files referenced by 3D video games.

 In 1989, Truevision introduced new extensions to the Targa format to meet the needs of graphics professionals.
 Examples of the extra extensions include:

 - Date and time the file was created